anilmainali/Everyday-Learning/Inspirational-Quotes.md

 > # The secret of getting ahead is getting started.
 > Mark Twain

+> # Tell me and I forget, teach me and I may remember, involve me and I learn.
+> Benjamin Franklin

 > # Don't be afraid to start over.
 It's a new chance to rebuild what you want.
 > Billy Cox